 Focaccia With Sun-Dried Tomatoes

 - 2 1/4 teaspoons dry yeast

 - 1 tablespoon kosher or sea salt

-- 4-1/14 cups whole wheat flour + extra for sprinkling
+- 4 1/14 cups whole-wheat flour plus extra for sprinkling

-- 4 tablespoons extra-virgin olive oil + more for drizzling
+- 4 tablespoons extra virgin olive oil plus more for drizzling

 - Crumble the yeast in a small bowl then add the sugar and about 1/4 cup of lukewarm water from the 1-1/2 cups.
 Mix well with a teaspoon until the yeast melts.